SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/basic-interloc.md

 This script uses Buzz' `math.vec2` library (documentation [here](https://github.com/buzz-lang/Buzz/blob/master/doc/api.md#mathvec2lib)).
 This library helps to handle 2D vectors.
 Neighbor management is performed with the `neighbors` structure.
 Each member of this structure has the attributes `distance` and `azimuth`.
 This is how the interlocalisation data is accessed.

-Verification of the neighbor is done using the `is_table` function, documented [here](https://swarmus.github.io/HiveMind/namespaceBittyBuzzUserFunctions.html#a47f43221b7fd135259c540016ae55544).
+Verification of the neighbor is done using the `istable` function, documented [here](https://swarmus.github.io/HiveMind/namespaceBittyBuzzUserFunctions.html#a47f43221b7fd135259c540016ae55544).

 !!! hint
     The Buzz documentation has [some other examples](https://the.swarming.buzz/wiki/doku.php?id=buzz_examples) of scripts that make use of the `neighbors` structure.
 The HiveMind repository also has a number of [examples](https://github.com/SwarmUS/HiveMind/tree/master/src/bittybuzz/buzz_scripts/behaviors).